 Content Creation sometimes requires Thinking outside the Box

 Some of the most popular content campaigns were based around content production that was non-traditional.
 They worked because they were new and innovative and worked to motivate the reader in new and interesting ways.
-The aim of content production is to go viral and the best way to do this is to identify with your customer.
+The aim of content production is to go viral and the best way to do this to identify with your customer.
 The more outlandish your content, the more likely that people will share it and spread the word.
 Different is cool.

 Use Key Knowledge of Content Production to Your Advantage